Appeals from GMC and MPTS Decisions

 Doctors Defence Service (DDS) provides legal advice and representation in the appeal courts to doctors where a doctor wishes to appeal.
 DDS lawyers give clear advice about the strengths of the doctors appeal case, the merits and demerits of an appeal, costs risks, and the overall prospects of success on appeal.

-Appeals and Judicial Reviews: A doctor might choose to Appeal or, alternatively, issue judicial review proceedings in order to challenge a decision of the General Medical Council (GMC) or Medical Practitioners Tribunal Service (MPTS).
-Where there is a statutory right of appeal from a GMC / MPTS decision, the statutory instruments will set out the appeal route and judicial review will not be available in the alternative, in most circumstances.
+Appeals and Judicial Reviews: A doctor might choose to Appeal or,, alternatively, in some limited circumstances, issue judicial review proceedings in order to challenge a decision of the General Medical Council (GMC) or Medical Practitioners Tribunal Service (MPTS).
+Where there is a statutory right of appeal from a GMC / MPTS decision, the Parliamentary Acts and statutory instruments will set out the appeal route and judicial review will not be available in the alternative to a S.40 Medical Act (as amended) appeal, in most circumstances.

 Judicial Review Where there is no statutory right of appeal the decision of the GMC/MPTS might be amenable to Judicial Review.
 Alternatively, where a GMC/MPTS case has reached a procedural stage, prior to the end of the hearing, a decision may be amenable to judicial review.
 A Judicial Review (JR) will often look at narrower issues than an appeal court can examine.
 A JR must be lodged in the shortest possible time after a public body (such as the GMC or MPTS) has made a decision and, in any event, within three months at the latest (in most JR cases).
 A JR has a different, narrower scope than appeals do, and a judge will sometimes be limited in the relief that can be granted.
 Further, relief is discretionary, even where a public body such as the GMC / MPTS has fallen into error.
 Judicial Reviews mostly look at whether a decision of a tribunal was unfair, illegal, unlawful, unreasonable, disproportionate, or irrational.
 Where there is a right of appeal, judicial review is often not open to an appellant.
 Even where it is, it is important for both the lawyers and the doctor to make a careful assessment as to when and if a judicial review is appropriate.
 Permission has to be sought to bring a judicial review, whereas an appeal is of right because no permission is needed under the statute.
 Note: judicial review is not an alternative to a statutory appeal.
 Where there is a statutory appeal provision in the legislation, governing the GMC, that is the route that must be followed, save in exceptional circumstances – at certain procedural stages within a GMC/MPTS hearing.
 See, by way of example, the case of R (Squier) v GMC EWHC 299 (Admin).